-- LPR-based ECR probes are able to measure corrosion rates that are sensitive to temperature and process changes. - The HDA technique is able to measure a unique value of the Stern-Geary constant.
-B averaged 0.0141 V/decade in the high temperature corrosion environments reported here. - Both 304L and 316L SS produced ECR probe corrosion rates that were similar to their mass loss corrosion rates. - There were relatively large differences between the mass loss and ECR probe corrosion rates for the CS coupons and probes. - A stable zero baseline (near 0 mm/y) was achieved for ECR probes fabricated using a zirconia/magnesia potting compound and an additional curing step at 500°C for 20 hours. - Based on using the hardware/software combination reported here, LPR corrosion rates appeared to measure more accurate (compared to mass loss corrosion rates) corrosion rates than the EN technique.
+- LPR-based ECR probes are able to measure corrosion rates that are sensitive to temperature and process changes. - The HDA technique is able to measure a unique value of the Stern-Geary constant that averaged 0.0141 V/decade in the high temperature corrosion environments considered here. - Both 304L and 316L SS produced ECR probe corrosion rates that were similar to their mass loss corrosion rates. - There were relatively large differences between the mass loss and ECR probe corrosion rates for the 4130 CS coupons and probes. - A relatively low but steady baseline corrosion rate was measured when no electrolyte was present.
+Conductivity in the potting compound is suspected. - For the hardware/software combination used here, LPR corrosion rates appeared to measure more accurate (compared to mass loss corrosion rates) corrosion rates than the EN technique.